mtoboid/deborg/README.rst

 Just install the debian package.
 As mentioned in the **Pre-requisites** the default system python3 (/usr/bin/python3) has to be >=3.8 for the package to install correctly.
-That means that Debian >11 (bullseye) and Ubuntu from 20.04 (focal) should work.
+That means that Debian from version 11 (bullseye) and Ubuntu from version 20.04 (focal) should work.

 ``dpkg -i python3-deborg.deb``